Post Offices of the Old Berrien Pioneers

 Ray City Public Service Company

-Some time prior to 1919, the Ray City Public Service Company served as the telephone company for Ray City, Georgia.
-It is said that the first telephone in town was installed at the drugstore that later became the Victory Soda Shop.
+It is said that the first telephone in Ray City was installed at the drugstore that later became the Victory Soda Shop.
 Ike Fender and Gillie Ann Cowart were among the town’s first telephone operators.

-The Report of the Comptroller-General of the State of Georgia for the year ending December 31, 1922 shows that the Ray City Public Service Company had 16 miles of telephone poles and 75 miles of telephone wire.
+By 1922, the Ray City Public Service company had 16 miles of telephone poles and 75 miles of telephone wire.
 The company paid $9.50 for telephone company taxes, and the total value of the company property was $1,900.00.
-In the Report of the Comptroller-General of the State of Georgia for the year ending December 31, 1925, the company name is give as Ray City Telephone Company.
+In the Report of the Comptroller-General of the State of Georgia for the year ending December 31, 1925, the company name is given as Ray City Telephone Company.
 The total value of the company property was $1,888.00, and the company paid $9.44 in state taxes.

 Later, M.G.
 Melton relocated to Hahira, but continued his commercial investments in Ray City.
 An earlier post told of his intention to operate a telephone exchange in Ray City.